stefandesu/vite-test-library/README.md

 ### Node

-1. Add the library to your project:
+1\.
+Add the library to your Vue project:
 ```bash
 npm install @stefandesu/vite-test-library
 ```